stevenkellner/firebase-function/README.md

 # Firebase Function

-Used to manage a backend api with firebase functions by creating a single firebase function for an api functionallity, these functions also handles security be encrypting / decrypting the parameters and return type.
-Also allows easy, secure and type-save access to the firebase realtime-database.
+Used to manage a backend api with firebase functions by creating a single firebase function for an api functionallity.
+Also allows easy, secure and type-save access to the firebase firestore.

 ## Table of Contents